Table of Contents

 - An emergency whistle.

-If I had to add items to this kit to make it more complete, apart from perishable foodstuffs, I will put, of course, a survival knife of good quality, whatever necessary to give first aid in case of mishap (tablets against diarrhea and painkillers, bandage, an antiseptic, compresses…) and eventually a compass.
+If I had to add items to this kit to make it more complete, apart from perishable foodstuffs, I will put, of course, a survival knife of good quality, whatever necessary to give first aid in case of mishap (tablets against diarrhea and painkillers, bandage, an antiseptic, compresses…) and eventually a compass or even a handheld hiking GPS.

 There are also survival kits more expensive, like this one.
 However, if you have 100$ to put in a survival kit (which is not meaningless), I think it is worth to spend an hour and put it together yourself, in order to have something really optimal.